 NetCache is a new key-value store architecture that leverages the power and flexibility of P4 switches to handle queries on hot items and balance the load across storage nodes.
 The core is a packet-processing pipeline that exploits the capabilities of modern programmable switch ASICs to efficiently detect, index, cache and serve hot key-value items in the switch data plane.
 We implement a NetCache prototype on Barefoot Tofino switches and demonstrate that a single switch can process 2+ billion queries per second.

-In Proc.
 ACM Symposium on Operating Systems Principles (SOSP '17).
 Shanghai, China

 Haoyu Zhang, Ganesh Ananthanarayanan, Peter Bodik, Matthai Philipose, Paramvir Bahl, Michael J. Freedman